-202 0 Amount/ Volume Outstanding Balance Terms Conditions Entities under common control of JGSHI a.
-Cash and cash equivalents \$ - \$7,038,106 Interest-bearing at prevailing No impairment (Note 6) market rate; 0.50% to 1.00% per annum; due and demandable • Short-term investments (Note 9) 1,034,175 - Interest-bearing at prevailing market rate; 4.00% per annum; due and demandable No impairment Interest income 86,104 b.
-Rent (Note 14) 15,453 - Noninterest-bearing payable on demand Unsecured 201 9 Amount/ Outstanding Volume Balance Terms Conditions Entities under common control of JGSHI a.
-Cash and cash equivalents (Note 6) \$- \$522,141 Interest-bearing at prevailing market rate: No impairment • • • • • • • • • • • • • • • • • • • • 1.625% to 3.75% per annum; due and demandable Interest income 62,274 b.
-Rent (Note 14) 14,080 - Noninterest-bearing payable on demand Unsecured
+2021

+Amount/ Volume Outstanding Balance Terms Conditions

+Entities under common control of JGSHI

+a.
+Cash and cash equivalents (Note 6) \$ - 7,281,718 Interest-bearing at prevailing market rate; No impairment

+0.25% to 1.00% per annum; due and demandable

+Short-term investments (Note 9) - - Interest-bearing at prevailing market rate; No impairment

+4.00% per annum; due and demandable

+Interest income 37,397 -

+b.
+Rent (Note 14) 16,238 - Noninterest-bearing payable on demand Unsecured

+20 020

+Amount/ Outstanding

+Volume Balance Terms Conditions

+Entities under common control of JGSHI

+a.
+Cash and cash equivalents (Note 6) \$- \$7,038,106 Interest-bearing at prevailing market rate; No impairment

+0.50% to 1.00% per annum; due and demandable

+Short-term investments (Note 9) 1,034,175 - Interest-bearing at prevailing market rate; No impairment

+4.00% per annum; due and demandable

+Interest income 86,104

+b.
+Rent (Note 14) 15,453 Noninterest-bearing payable on demand Unsecured

 - a.
 The Group has money market placements with an affiliated bank, a subsidiary of a stockholder. - b.
 The Group entered into a lease agreement with an affiliate covering the office space it occupies, which is renewable annually.
 The Group applied the 'short-term lease' and lease of 'low-value assets' recognition exemption for these leases.
-Total rental expense recognized in general and administrative expenses under the consolidated statement of comprehensive income under these lease agreements amounted to \$15,453 and \$14,080 for the years ended December 31, 2020 and 2019, respectively.
+Total rental expense recognized in general and administrative expenses under the consolidated statement of comprehensive income under these lease agreements amounted to \$16,238 and \$15,453 for the years ended December 31, 2021 and 2020, respectively.